iterate-ch/docs/_sources/Cyberduck/Edit.md.txt

 # How to edit a file in an external editor

-You can edit a file just as a local file by clicking the Edit toolbar button or by choosing *File → Edith With*.
+You can edit a file just as a local file by clicking the Edit toolbar button or by choosing *File → Edit With*.
 The file will be downloaded to a temporary directory and opened with the preferred editor.
 Set your preferred editor in *Preferences*.
 The file will be uploaded to the server every time you choose *File → Save* in the Editor application.
 The file is not changed on the server if you just close the document without saving it or if the content has not changed.

 # Which editor for what files